fsoft72/restest/README.md

-  --postman-auth-name POSTMAN_AUTH_NAME     Name of the authorization header name --postman-auth-value POSTMAN_AUTH_VALUE   Value to use for authorization header --log LOG                                 Custom log file overriding the one in 'system' --key KEY [KEY ...]
+  --postman-auth-name POSTMAN_AUTH_NAME     Name of the authorization header name --postman-auth-value POSTMAN_AUTH_VALUE   Value to use for authorization header --log LOG                                 Custom log file overriding the one in 'system' --log-clean                               If set, log file will be cleaned before starting --key KEY [KEY ...]
 One or more keys to be added to the globals dict use key:value format --quiet                                   If set, no output on console --version                                 show program's version number and exit